steelmesh/steelmesh-cli/README.md

 - __port__ (`--port`): The port CouchDB is running on.
 Default is `5984`.

 - __protocol__ (`--protocol`): The protocol being used to communicate with Couch.
 Default is `http`.

+- __db__ (`--db`): The database that the application data will be pushed to.
+Default is `steelmesh`.  __NOTE:__ This is not the application that will be used to store application data but rather the db containing the steelmesh apps for distribution in the steelmesh cluster.
+We generally recommend you don't change this setting...

+- __app__ (`--app`): The id of the application being uploaded.
+The default for this is the name of project folder.
+For example if your project resides in `meshapps/test` then the id of the app would be `test` by default.